cloudbank-project/image-research-computing-tutorial/README.md

 ### Procedure

-1. Log on to the AWS console using your credentials.

-2. Set your Region (upper right drop-down) to Oregon and choose Services (upper left) to see an array of what you can do on the AWS cloud.
+1. Log on to the AWS console using your credentials; and be sure to set your Region (upper right drop-down) to Oregon o Sidebar: You can choose Services (upper left) to see a listing of services, i.e. what you can do on the AWS cloud

-3. Choose EC2 in the upper left region of the Services listing.

-4. Choose AMIs from the left sidebar.
+2. Navigate to Amazon Machine Image choices (AMIs): Services > Compute > EC2.
+Then choose AMIs from the left sidebar.

-5. In the upper left drop down menu of the AMI pane, select 'Private Images' (it may say 'Owned by Me' or 'Public Images' by default).
+3. In the upper left drop down menu of the AMI pane select 'Private Images' (it may say 'Owned by Me' or 'Public Images' by default).
 When 'Private Images' is selected, you should see an AMI listed called `jupyter1-cb`.

-6. Select this AMI by clicking on it so a blue dot appears at the left edge of the table.
+Select this AMI by clicking on it so a blue dot appears at the left edge of the table.

-7. Choose Actions > Launch

-8. choose a VM type `c5.large` (you may have to scroll down a bit to find this)

-9. choose Review and Launch at the bottom right
+4. Choose Actions > Launch.
+Choose a VM type `c5.large` (you may have to scroll down a bit to find this).
+Choose Review and Launch at the bottom right.

-> WARNING: If this is done as a class activity there is a potential collision scenario.
+> WARNING: If this tutorial is a class-sized activity there is a potential collision scenario.
 Let's take a moment to outline this and how to resolve it.

 > The AWS EC2 Launch Wizard goes through seven steps, of which step 6 involves choosing a